Friday, September 24, 2010

 "Release the Gaykren!"

 As if that isn’t enough ammo, she summons the Gay Kraken (or “Gaykren”), interior designer Ron Dallesandro (Matthew Laurance), the man responsible for Jules’ monstrous décor.
 Indication of the film’s breezy shallow laziness: How do we know Ron is gay?
-BECAUSE HE’S WEARING GREEN PANTS AND DRINKING A STRAWBERRY MARGARITA AT 3PM ON A SATURDAY AFTERNOON.
+BECAUSE HE’S WEARING GREEN PANTS AND DRINKING A STRAWBERRY MARGARITA AT 3PM.
 Schumacher must have kissed himself.

 SCENE VII: SNOOTY RESTAURANT - DAY